arv100kri/Cognitive-Services/Content/en-us/Face/Face-API-How-to-Topics/Home.md

 # Face API How-to Topics

-This section of the documentation shows how to complete a particular programming task with Project Oxford Face API.
+This section of the documentation shows how to complete a particular programming task with Microsoft Face API.

 ## In This Section
 [How to Detect Faces in Image](HowtoDetectFacesinImage.md)